- home

 - Use an electric mixer to beat the butter and icing sugar and vanilla until pale and creamy.
 Add the egg yolks and beat until well combined and creamy.

-- Sift together the flour and baking powder and then stir through the candied rind.
+- Sift together the flour, baking powder and salt and then stir through the candied rind.
 Use an electric mixer with a whisk attachment to whisk the egg whites with the salt until soft peaks form.
 Add the caster sugar and whisk until thick and glossy.
 Use a large metal spoon or spatula to fold the egg whites into the butter mixture until evenly combined.
 Then gently fold in the flour mixture until just combined.

 - Spoon the mixture into the prepared tin and smooth the surface with the back of a spoon.
 Bake in preheated oven for 45-50 minutes or until a skewer inserted comes out clean.
-Stand in the tin for 10 minutes before turning onto a place with a lip.
+Stand in the tin for 5 minutes before turning onto a plate with a lip.

 Baker's Tips